Keeping my money safe from myself? Hmm… I’m not stealing my money, am I?

 Write the pros and cons of having the item.

-Don’t forget to write your opportunity cost of investing it!
+Don’t forget to write down the opportunity cost of investing it!

 Ultimately, few items ever pass my self-assessment question: